 International – This is the highest grade of ping pong table and is suited for both professional and tournament play.
 Unlike the prior two grades, an international model does not have the luxury of determining its thickness based on personal preferences.

 The legs of a ping pong table are important mostly because there is a good chance that at some point in time you or another player will eventually lean on the table.
-Whether during play or out of game.
+Whether during play or out of the game.
 In this instance, you will want to make sure that the legs are sturdy enough not only to support the table but additional weight as well.

-Material – Thankfully, most products follow a fairly standard formula when it comes to the legs which is to make them out of steel.
+Material – Thankfully, most products follow a fairly standard formula when it comes to the legs which are to make them out of steel.